MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 - $null (blank): The value isn't configured.
 This is the default value.

-To configure the quarantine mailbox, see Configure a spam quarantine mailbox.
+To configure the quarantine mailbox, see Configure a spam quarantine mailbox (https://technet.microsoft.com/library/bb123746.aspx).

 ```yaml
 Type: $true | $false